PParkJy/SAD-DNAstorage/README.md

 - AYB-basecalled FASTQ (./dataset/AYB_fastq/)
 - Illumina-basecalled FASTQ (./dataset/Illumina_fastq/)

+We also provide the testset (FASTQ including PF and NPF reads) to use our method.
+- testset (./dataset/)

 ## Sequence analysis and decoding (updates in progress)
 ### Environments
 #### Languages